Victoria Brown (water polo)

 Victoria Jayne Brown (born 27 July 1985) is an Australian water polo goalkeeper.
-Both of her parents represented their countries at the highest level in fencing.
-As a youngster, they believed Brown would compete in the Olympics in an equestrian event.
 She is currently a small business owner.
-She plays water polo for the Victorian Tigers of National Water Polo League.
 She has represented Australia as a member of the Australia women's national water polo team on both the junior and senior level.
 She was a member of the Australian side that won a bronze medal at the 2005 FINA World League Super Finals and the 2010 FINA Women's Water Polo World Cup.
 She was part of the Australian team that won the bronze medal at the 2012 Summer Olympics.
 She has earned several honours including being named the 2010 Australian Water Polo Female Player of the Year.

-Personal
+Personal life

 The 183 cm tall 76 kg Brown, born on 27 July 1985 in Melbourne, Victoria, currently resides in Melbourne.
 One of her parents won a bronze medal for Australia at the Commonwealth Games.
 Her mother was the captain of Great Britain's fencing team and her father was the captain of Australia's fencing team.
 Her parents believed that she would win an Olympic gold medal in an equestrian event, as she competed in the sport until she was sixteen years old.
 At that age, she then switched sports to water polo.
 On 31 December 2010, she broke her leg in a New Year's Eve accident.
 During her recovery, she had to deal with a post-surgery infection.

 She lived in the United States from 2006 to 2008, with the goal of improving the quality of her water polo play so she could qualify for the Olympics.
 In late 2010, she injured her arm and it took time to recover.

 Brown attended the University of Melbourne, where she earned a bachelor's in property and construction.
-She currently works as a business owner and consultant.
+She worked as a business owner and consultant.
 In 2011, she co-founded the firm Elite Mentors, which provides guidance to elite athletes.

 Water polo

 Brown is a goalkeeper.
 She took up the sport in high school, while in Year 7, with the first team she competed for being the U17 Kawana Waters side.
 In 2010, she had a water polo scholarship from the Victoria Institute of Sport.
 She has a water polo scholarship from the Australian Institute of Sport.
 When actively training, she will have ten to twelve training sessions, including gym work, a week.
 Her home training pool is the Melbourne Sports and Aquatic Centre.
-Before every game she plays, she brushes her teeth.